sriramdasbalaji/AzureFunctions/readme.md

     ![httptriggerdetails](images/httptriggerdetails.png)

-8. Once Function got created select the Function and click on **Get Function Url**
+8. Once the Function is created, select the Function and click on **Get Function Url**

    ![getfunctionurl](images/getfunctionurl.png)